brightcommerce/globessl/README.md

 - [dcv/change](https://api.globessl.com/docs/#api-dcv-change) Change DCV Method for SSL Certificate.
 - [dcv/resend](https://api.globessl.com/docs/#api-dcv-resend) Re-sends validation email for the SSL Certificate.

-**GlobeSSL Client** does not provide access the following GlobeSSL CA API endpoint:
+The **GlobeSSL Client** *does not* provide access the following GlobeSSL CA API endpoint:
 - [order/quick](https://api.globessl.com/docs/#api-order-quickssl) Order a new SSL Certificate using invite method.
 The client will receive the URL for completing the SSL generation.

 ## How To Use
-We've attempted to make the **GlobeSSL Client** interface as consistent as possible.
+I've attempted to make the **GlobeSSL Client** interface as consistent as possible.
 The GlobeSSL CA API has the following rules:
 - `GET` requests require any parameters in the URL.
 - `POST` requests require any parameters as `x-www-form-urlencoded` and passed in the request body.
 - The resellers API key is passed in the `X-API-KEY` header.